When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Wheels and Tyres

-The 14 inch wheels are a one-piece three-spoke mag wheel design.
+The 14-inch wheels are a one-piece three-spoke mag wheel design.
 Mag wheels are a good idea on small commuter e-bikes, as they remove the risk of broken spokes.
-The tyres on the T14 are 2.125 x 14″ – they roll quite nicely and seem to have reasonable grip.
-You will need to take more care avoiding pot holes and other road obstacles, as smaller wheels don’t cope with these hazards so well.
+The tyres on the T14 are 2.125 x 14″ – they roll quite nicely and seem to have a reasonable grip.
+You will need to take more care avoiding potholes and other road obstacles, as smaller wheels don’t cope with these hazards so well.

 No folding e-bike would be complete without accessories.
 The Engwe T14 has everything you’d expect to find on more expensive bikes.
-There’s some very neat mudguards, front light, kickstand and pannier rack.
+There are some very neat mudguards, front light, a kickstand and a pannier rack.
 The rack has a cushion on it, but I’m fairly sure you’re not meant to carry passengers on this bike.

 Handling, Size and Weight

-If you’re riding an e-bike with 14″ wheels for the first time, you will need to take it extra care.
-These small diameter wheels don’t deal with pot holes too well.
+If you’re riding an e-bike with 14″ wheels for the first time, you must take extra care.
+These small-diameter wheels don’t deal with potholes too well.
 The surface of the test route was very wet, with lots of muck on the surface, so I couldn’t ride too fast.
 The bike itself takes a bit of getting used to – the narrow handlebars are very close giving quite a cramped riding feel (for me at least).
-Handling feels a little nervous at first, but once you get the hang of it, it’s okay.
+Handling feels a little nervous at first, but it’s okay once you get the hang of it.

 As far as size is concerned it’s fairly small and can be folded up to a compact size.
 Unlike some of the folding electric fat bikes I’ve tested, you could easily take this on public transport or quickly put it in the back of a car.
-It’s small enough take into the office with you.
+It’s small enough to take into the office with you.
 The only downside here is weight – I weighed it myself and it is very heavy for a small e-bike.
-My scales placed it at 27.5 kg, which is way too heavy to be carting around a lot – you wouldn’t want to be carrying this up stairs.
+My scales placed it at 27.5 kg, which is way too heavy to be carting around a lot – you wouldn’t want to carry this upstairs.

 Engwe T14 Price

 The Engwe T14 is available for around $629 in the USA, €549 in EU countries and £499 in the UK.
 It’s also available in two colours: White and Grey.
 I think the T14 offers good value for money at this price.
-It has a great specification for the price and performance / battery range is better than expected for an e-bike in this price range.
+It has a great specification for the price and the performance/battery range is better than expected for an e-bike in this price range.

 Who is the Engwe T14 Suitable for?

-Despite the fact that it’s a bit too small for me, I quite like the Engwe T14.
-It’s a really neat little e-bike, and it will definitely be a viable option for shorter, or younger riders.
+Even though it’s a bit too small for me, I quite like the Engwe T14.
+It’s a neat little e-bike, and it will be a viable option for shorter, or younger riders.
 For such a cheap electric bike it has a great specification, and I’m not aware of another e-bike in this price bracket that has all the features of the T14.